Biography & Interview

 Their upcoming third album, Celebrate, out May 20 via Triple Crown Records, shares what they’ve learned about overcoming those problems: hold on to who is important and fight to hold onto optimism even when trouble arises.
 Recorded in September and October 2015 with their friend Greg Lindholm, who previously produced the band’s first album, This Couch Is Long & Full Of Friendship, Tiny Moving Parts started with thirteen songs before whittling away the excess and finding the core in its ten song form.

-With This Couch providing the first impression into their space-age punk and the more song-centric Pleasant Living behind them, the family mixes both sounds for ever-impressive results across the ten tracks of Celebrate.
+This Couch providing the first impression into their space-age punk and the more song-centric Pleasant Living behind them, the family mixes both sounds for ever-impressive results across the ten tracks of Celebrate.
 The album starts with darker, sadder moments, like “Happy Birthday” and its story of being left, and fights to stay positive as it carries through.
-“Prodigy” Mike Abramyam played violin on the album to provide a new tone, and “Breathe Deep” tells the story of a snow man trying to make it beyond winter and through summer over chipper, videogame-like guitar.
-Eventually, Celebrate blooms into full blown optimism on closer “Minnow”.
+“Prodigy” Mike Abramyam played violin on the album to provide a new tone, and “Breathe Deep,” tells the story of a snowman trying to make it beyond winter and through summer over chipper, videogame-like guitar.
+Eventually, Celebrate blooms into full-blown optimism on closer “Minnow”.

-“We wrote ‘Minnow’ about being lost, but being happy at the same time,” Mattheisen says.
+“We wrote ‘Minnow’ about being lost, but being happy at the same time,” Matthiesen says.
 “That we’re young and often confused as hell, but that feeling is OK.”

 The length of the album isn’t unintentional.
 “We wanted to make sure this record was 10 songs,” Matthew says.
 “We wanted to make it a real tight half hour.”

-“We all love Say Anything,” Mattheisen says.
+“We all love to Say Anything,” Matthiesen says.
 “Max was such a nice guy; everything felt right at home, and then the day after recording I flew back to Ohio to continue touring.”